yairdar/aguide/docs/base-tutorials/a-tasker/c01_getting_started/README.md

 So far so good.
 Now let's add the description to our task.
 First it's a good
 practice to know what the task's doing.
 Also, even if the task is self-explanatory,
-a description allows Tasker shell completion to work.
+a description allows Taskfile shell completion to work.
 For simple tasks like this
 just add a dummy `desc: _` line:

 ```yaml